Skip to main content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Writers make many choices whether they realise it or not.
-These choices--about punctuation, word choice, sentence length, paragraph length, specific evidence, topic organisation, conclusions, et cetera--require a knowledge of expectations depending on the audience and disciplinary context.
+Writers make a number of choices whether they realise it or not.
+These choices, such as structure, evidence and word choice, require an understanding of the target audience and the disciplinary context.
 We want your choices to be well informed.

 Writing For Different Subjects FAQs

 The Scientific Model

 A snappy guide covering the requirements at different academic levels.

 A useful guide, with a checklist of questions to ask yourself before you submit your review.